karishmatatwal05/My-Portfolio/README.md

 # My-Portfolio
-My Portfolio
+My Portfolio.
-Responsive Personal Portfolio Website Using HTML CSS And JavaScript Contains animations when scrolling.
+Responsive Personal Portfolio Website Using HTML CSS And JavaScript.
+Contains animations when scrolling.
 Smooth scrolling in each section.
 Developed first with the Mobile First methodology, then for desktop.